 I found blue yarn wigs on Ebay.
 I then purchased red-footed pajamas, bought self-adhesive felt, which I cut into circles, then with a black marker wrote Thing 1 & Thing 2.
 Very simple to make and everyone went crazy for our Thing 1 & Thing 2!

-We also made my 5 year old into the Cat in the Hat with a store bought costume.
+We also put my 5 year old into a Cat in the Hat costume.
 They looked great!

 My boys are twins, so what better thing to be than Thing One and Thing Two!